nsbno/terraform-digitalekanaler-modules/spring-boot-service/README.md

 # spring-boot-service

 The spring-boot-service terraform module has the basic infrastructure that you need to run a backend service at Vy Digital.
-The service will be avalilable at `/services/application_name/*`.

 What you get from the module: